NUKnightLab/TimelineJS3/README.md

 ### Extending Media Types
 * Create a new class for the media type in `source/js/media/type`.
 It's easiest to duplicate an existing one and change the filename and classname.
-* Add the new file to the code-kit compile list inside the main `VCO.Timeline.js` file.
-Code-kit uses the following language to prepend the file to the compile `// @codekit-prepend "media/types/VCO.Media.YourMediaTypeName.js";`
+* Add the new file to the code-kit compile list inside the main `TL.Timeline.js` file.
+Code-kit uses the following language to prepend the file to the compile `// @codekit-prepend "media/types/TL.Media.YourMediaTypeName.js";`
-* Add a new object to the `media_types` array in `source/js/media/VCO.MediaType.js`.
+* Add a new object to the `media_types` array in `source/js/media/TL.MediaType.js`.
 Make sure to have the correct class name in `cls` and use `match_str` as a regex to help timeline figure out what type of media the given url is.
-* If you want icons for the media to show up in the Timeline, then you will also need to add an icon class to `source/less/icons/Icons.less` that has the name `.vco-icon-yourmediatypename`.
+* If you want icons for the media to show up in the Timeline, then you will also need to add an icon class to `source/less/icons/Icons.less` that has the name `.tl-icon-yourmediatypename`.